 The arrival of men’s coaches Frank Wells in 1962, then Ken Nicholson and especially Ivan Armstrong, an ex NZ player and former national men’s coach in 1970, saw a marked change.
 The club had regular practices, players got fit and won five premier championships in 1972-3, 1975-77, along with the National Club Championship in 1977.
 These achievements bear testimony to Ivan’s coaching skills, organisation and a group of outstanding players.

 This successful period extended to 1981 when the club won the National Club Knockout competition beating Karori in a penalty shootout with goalkeeper Guy Blomfield distinguishing himself by brilliantly saving 3 consecutive strokes.
 In tandem with this frame strode the intrepid Tony Palmer.
 He was a fullback with Shakespearian tendencies, balding, bespectacled, an engineer, and a great supporter of Lion Breweries.
 When Tony retired from playing senior hockey in 1966 he entered the administration becoming Chairman of the Auckland Association from 1968-77.

 He was tireless in this role and on occasion saw our club through some tricky umpiring and funding issues at Association level.
-In addition Tony was manager of the 1976 Olympic gold medal winning team at Montreal along with players Greg Dayman and Arthur Parkin.
+In addition Tony was manager of the 1976 Olympic gold medal winning team at Montreal.
 Sadly Tony died in 1980.